 To illustrate a few examples of SQL Server permissions, we need to create a dummy user.
 Let’s call it “user_1”.
 A user can be created in the following manner.

 Step 1: Move to the Security section of the SQL server and right-click on Logins.

-Step 2: Create a new login by filling all the required details in the dialog box.
+Step 2: Create a new login by filling in all the required details in the dialog box.

-Step 3: Once you are done creating a login, do not forget to map the new user, using “User Mapping”.
+Step 3: After you finish creating a login, remember to use “User Mapping” to map the new user.

 And we are all set to grant, revoke and deny permissions to this user.